dmatthew/magento2-study-guide/Product_Import.md

     1. NOTE: The image name will be the same as the url where the image was downloaded from, with certain characters removed.
 For example, if the image was downloaded from `http://www.example.com/images/my-image.jpg`, the new image file name will be `httpwww.example.comimagesmy-image.jpg`.

 **NOTE**: If the image already exists, you may not be able to update its image label through the import process.
 Image labels may need to be updated through the Admin by editing a product directly.
 (I ran into this issue, but I cannot confirm if it is the actual behavior)

+#### Setting multiple store values for labels

+~~You can set a label value for a specified store just like any other attribute which has store view scope, however, you must make sure to include the image as well in your CSV.
+For example, if you are importing base_image_labels for your secondary French store, you must also include the base_image column in your CSV, even if it is the same base_image as the default store.~~

+UPDATE: Magento does not allow you to do this.
+You can only set the label the first time you import a product image.
+This looks to be an issue in Magento ~2.1.4.
+This appears to relate to the "***NOTE***" I pointed out above.